hedgedoc/hedgedoc/README.md

 3. Choose your browser and test
 4. Let the tests run

+### Bundle analysis
+You can inspect the generated production-bundle files to look for optimization issues.

+1. Run `yarn analyze`
+2. Open the generated `build/report.html` in your favourite browser

 ## Production mode

 1. Clone this repo (e.g. `git clone https://github.com/codimd/react-client.git hedgedoc-react-client`)